HankB/HA-host-monitor/README.md

 `paho_hahmon.py` subscribed to MQTT server and reports messages to console.
 Will perform some testing with this to see what happens when network or broker cannot be reached or lose an already established connection.
+See "Reliability of Broker Connection" above.

 ## Testing